Gusse500/GLFS-Norsk/README.md

 determine what programs you need to install and where to get instructions to install that software.

-After that, you can build the html with a simple **make** command.
+After that, you can build the html with a simple `make` command.
-The default target builds the html in `$(HOME)/public_html/glfs.`
+The default target builds the html in `$(HOME)/public_html/glfs.` It will by default make each package and section its own page then link everything together for a smooth experience.

-The dark theme is the default, but you can switch the theme by running `switch-theme.sh` with the parameter `light` or `dark`.
+The dark theme is also the default, but you can switch the theme by running `switch-theme.sh` with the parameter `light` or `dark` before running `make`.

 Makefile targets are: `pdf`, `nochunks`, `validate`, and `glfs-patch-list`.